 White patches on tongue in children or adults may appear and clear by themselves. in some cases, this white coating on tongue won’t just go away.
 Spots or small bumps on the tongue may also be covered with white coating thus making them look like white spots on tongue.

-White patches on tongue in babies, children or adults may come and go.
-White patches on the tongue may also keep spreading and won’t go away for several months, years depending on the underlying cause.
-White patches or coating on tongue, spots, blisters may appear at the back, on the side or under the tongue.
+This may appear at the back, on the side or under the tongue.
+White patches or coating on the tongue may also keep spreading and won’t go away for several months, years depending on the underlying cause.
 Here are some causes symptoms, home remedies and treatment.

 White patches on tongue can be harmless, but they could also indicate symptoms of certain diseases.
 Below, we discuss the causes of white patches on the tongue, with signs such as painful patches, white spots on side of tongue and patch under and on side of tongue.
 Pictures of white coating on tongue of baby included.